 The choice to take my yoga teachers certification in India wasn’t obvious, until I lived in Asia.
-Before that, the notion of flying to India alone for schooling would’ve seemed scary; but having lived in and acclimated to Asia for a year, the thought of doing this now, seemed more practical and manageable.
+Before that, the notion of flying to India alone for schooling would’ve seemed scary; but having lived in Asia for a year, the thought of doing this now, seemed more practical and manageable.

-Choosing to get your Yoga Teacher Certification in India:
+Choosing your Yoga Teacher Certification in India

 1. Do you really want to be a yoga teacher?